twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-23-transcending-of-time%zh.rst

 “It’s important to know what happening to one’s own khandha.
 Our bodies are consumed by morning and night periods.
 Its youthful form disappears and old form increases.
 Whichever realms of existence we go, we will be eaten by time.
 Only by going to live in Nibbāna which is no sun and moon; we are free from time.
 After becoming arahant and passing away (parinibbāna), he/she is not consumed by time (kala).

-People pray for becoming eating stuffs for others if they don’t know the Dhamma (here by time and becoming animals for foods).
+No knowledge on Dhamma and p eople praying for becoming will become the eating stuffs for others (here by time and becoming animals for foods).
 In past lives we had used our time as eating stuffs for time (kala).
 Today I’ll show you the way for consuming kala.
-(Sayadaw continued to teach on contemplation of feeling – vedanānupassanā for ending kala – time.) ”
+(Sayadaw continued to teach on contemplation of feeling— vedanānupassanā for ending kala—time.)”

 ------

 23rd June 1961

-“You may ask ‘What is the fault to practice without Dhamma at home?’
+“You may ask ‘What is the fault of not practising of Dhamma at home?’
 The answer is: you are creating causes for getting khandhas every day.
 With every arising of lobha, dosa, and moha, you make kamma (see the D. A. chart).
 These are looking for King of the Death.
-The khandhas are results and if you look for the causes; these are: avijjā → saṅkhāra → taṇhā → upādāna, kamma → soka, parideva, dukkha, domanassa which lead to miserable khandhas.
+The khandhas are results and if you look for the causes; these are: avijjā → sa khāra → ta hā → upādāna, ṅ ṇ kamma → soka, parideva, dukkha, domanassa which lead to miserable khandhas.
 (The whole series refer to the twelve links of D. A. process which leads to Dukkha.)
 Therefore, the Buddha said that only very few arriving to the blissful planes of existence.

 Morning and night periods consume or extract our life span, physical form, strength and power from us.
 We have to make khandhas for them.